District 14-C Projects

 Diabetes Awareness: Speakers provide insite to diabetes care and prevention.

-First Place in the District Competition and 2nd Place in the Multiple District Competition achieved by Autumn McCallum sponsored by the Dallastown Lions Club.
-Autumn's quote about world peace was: "Anyone can achieve peace, but, they need the motivation to do it."
+First Place in the district competition and Third Place in the multiple district competition achieved by Genevieve McLain sponsored by the Dallastown Lions Club.
+Genevieve's quote about world peace was: "A dream of peace."

 Used Eye Glasses: The District on average collects over 30,000 pair of glasses per vyear thatare then provided to third world countries.
 District Eye Glass Collection Sites